Yale Paid Parental Leave Policy for Postdoctoral Appointees

 A postdoctoral appointee who becomes a parent of a newborn child or adopts a child under the age of six during the term of their appointment may be granted up to eight weeks of paid parental leave, unless such leave is explicitly restricted by an external source of funding for the appointee’s compensation.
 To qualify for this leave the appointee must assume significant and sustained responsibility for the care of the child and is expected to be the caregiver at least half-time during normal working hours throughout the period of the leave.
 If both parents are postdoctoral appointees, each is eligible for a full parental leave.
 This leave may be taken any time within a year of the birth or adoption.
 Parental leave is co-terminus with the postdoctoral appointment, if the appointment is not renewed.
 The original source of the funding for the appointee’s compensation will continue to be responsible for covering the compensation during the time of the leave.
 If both parents are postdocs, they are eligible to take parental leave simultaneously.

-In the event that an appointee’s source of external funding specifies leave provisions that differ from those stated above, the terms of the funding source shall apply, and where necessary, the leave request shall also be sent to the funding Agency.
+For fellows - in the event that an appointee’s source of external funding specifies leave provisions that differ from those stated above, the terms of the funding source shall apply, and where necessary, the leave request shall also be sent to the funding Agency.

 Process and Forms

 - State and Federal Family and Medical Leave Acts have different eligibilty requirements.
 Appointees should visit the links above to determine which leaves apply in their particular case.

 - Leave of Absence forms are on the Administrators page.
 Appointees must inform their faculty mentor of planned leave and work with their administrator to submit the form to email@example.com.

 - Leaves Process and FAQs for appointees and administrators.